swagger-api/swagger-codegen/samples/client/petstore/typescript-angular-v2/with-interfaces/README.md

 To install the required dependencies and to build the typescript sources run:
 ```
 npm install
+npm run build
 ```

 ### publishing

-First build the package than run ```npm publish dist``` (don't forget to specify the `dist` folder!)
+First build the package than run ```npm publish```

 ### consuming

-navigate to the folder of your consuming project and run one of next commands.
+Navigate to the folder of your consuming project and run one of next commands.

 _published:_